Darshik924/portfolio/README.md

 - Full-stack application to shorten URLs
 - Includes backend logic and database integration
-- Built collaboratively in a team
+- Built collaboratively in a team of five

 ---